Yengas/xchain-tx-indexer-poc/docs/high-level-design.md

 ## 2. Consuming Blockchain Data

-To feed the `Transaction` database we created in the earlier step, we need to consume blockchain data and map them to transactions.
+To feed the `Transfer` database we created in the earlier step, we need to consume blockchain data and map them to transactions.

 As highlighted in the previous documents, whilst the realtime transaction analysis is a trivial task, the backfilling of the indexed data may be more complicated.